-The key performance indicator used for the subsidiaries is net income for the three months ended March 2024 versus the same period of the previous year.
+The key performance indicator used for the subsidiaries is net income of the year versus the previous year.

-Diamond Drilling Corporation of the Philippines reported a net income of P 5.8 million this year versus a P 1.3 million net income last year.
-Lepanto Investment and Development Corporation reported a net loss of P 25,376 compared with last year's net loss of P P 49,120.
-Shipside, Incorporated registered a net loss of P 0.59 million against last year's net loss of P 0.35 million.
+Diamond Drilling Corporation of the Philippines reported a lower net income, ₱5.8 million compared with ₱15 million net income last year, due to higher usage and cost of materials.
+Lepanto Investment and Development Corporation reported a net loss of ₱0.167 million compared with last year's net loss of ₱0.011 million because of changes in its quoted instruments.
+Shipside, Incorporated recorded a net income of ₱5.0 million, a reversal from last year's net loss of ₱2.3 million due to higher hauling revenues and reduced administrative expenses.

 Tonnes Milled which indicate the amount of ore taken for processing, Milled Head is the amount of gold per ton milled and Gold production which is the final product of the operations.
 Metal sales, Cost and Expenses and Net Income round up the review process on how the company is performing vis-à-vis the performance of the same period last year.
-Average Gold price for the period adds another parameter that needs watching notwithstanding that the company has no direct influence on its movement.
+Average Gold price for the period adds another parameter that needs watching notwithstanding that the company has no direct in